 Sometimes, changes in Krita's source code from git revision to git revision make it necessary to make your installation and/or build dir empty and build from scratch.
 One example is where a plugin is removed from Krita; the plugin will be in your install dir, and won't get updated when Krita's internals change.

-On Windows, you will have to build all the dependencies yourself.
-This will take a long time.
+On Windows, you can either reuse the dependencies from the KDE Binary Factory, or build the dependencies yourself.
+If you decide to build all the dependencies yourself, this will take a long time.
 Note that you will do all your work in a CMD command window.

 This is also more difficult than building Krita on Linux, so you need to pay attention to details.
 If you follow the guide closely, install correct dependencies and make sure your PATH doesn't contain anything unwanted, there should be no issues.

 CMake 3.16.0 or later, the latest is usually fine - https://cmake.org/download/

 Since Ninja is a single executable, you can place it in the bin folder of CMake, next to

 Unzip the archive with 7zip into a folder like